-- a.
-The general qualitative disclosure requirement with respect to Equity Risk, including: - Differentiation between holdings on which capital gains are expected and those taken under other objectives including for relationship and strategic also has some equity investment for reasons; and strategic purpose.
+a.
+The general qualitative disclosure requirement with respect to Equity Risk, including:

+• Differentiation between holdings on which capital gains are expected and those taken under other objectives including for relationship and strategic also has some equity investment for reasons; and strategic purpose.

 Equity investments of the Bank are mainly for capital gain purpose and dividend earnings from invested securities of various companies.
-Bank unquoted shares are valued at cost price.
-Provisions are made at the end of the year if total market value of the quoted and un-quoted shares is lower than the cost value of those shares.
+Bank a comparison to publicly quoted share Tk.
+119.84 crore. values where the share price is materially different from fair value.

-• Discussion of important policies covering the The holding of Bank's quoted and valuation and accounting of equity holdings in the banking book.
+• Discussion of important policies covering the valuation and accounting of equity holdings in the banking book.
 This includes the accounting techniques and valuation methodologies used, including key assumptions and practices affecting valuation as well as significant changes in these practices.